Interested in TRIBE? The most important information

 Applying for a PhD thesis proposal and defending a PhD thesis

-PhD thesis proposal can be submitted at any time during the studies.
-Requirements for PhD thesis defense include publication of 2 original manuscripts in journals indexed in WoS or CC with a JIF higher than 1.00.
+PhD thesis defense include publication of 2 original manuscripts in journals indexed in WoS or CC with a JIF higher than 1.00.

 When is the next call for enrollment?

 Call for applications is issued once a year.
 The call is announced every year in March and lasts until September 15.
 However, candidates interested in enrolling in TRIBE in the next academic year are invited to contact the program directors at any time by e-mail.
-We are happy to give advice regarding mentor selection and preparation of research protocols so that you would have a better chance of enrolling in TRIBE.
+We are happy to give advice regarding mentor selection and preparation of research protocols so that you have a better chance of enrolling in TRIBE.
 Management of the TRIBE program presents chosen candidates to the Graduate School Council, and pending approval, the enrollment of the approved candidates begins.

 What if I don’t enroll in TRIBE this year?
 Can I apply again?